-Proposals for new housing development (particularly on allocated sites) will be expected to deliver, in discussion with the Council, a mix of house size, type and tenure informed by:
+Proposals for new housing development will be expected to deliver, in discussion with the Council, housing of a size, type and tenure appropriate to the site and locality.
+Proposals will be informed by:

-- the Strategic Housing Market Assessment; - the Sub-Regional Housing Strategy; - the Council's Housing Strategy; - the local demographic context and future trends; - local assessments of housing need and demand; - other research into household and dwelling size within Bassetlaw and the wider sub-region.
+- i. the Strategic Housing Market Assessment; - ii. the Sub-Regional Housing Strategy; - iii. the Council's Housing Strategy; - iv. the local demographic context and future trends; - v. local assessments of housing need and demand; - vi. other research into household and dwelling size within Bassetlaw and the wider subregion.